-When pupils move into Key Stage 4 subjects are accredited through General Certificate of Secondary Education (GCSE) Entry Level Certificate (ELC) and Personal Development Programme (ASDAN), depending on their ability and motivation.
+When pupils move into Key Stage 4 subjects are accredited through General Certificate of Secondary Education (GCSE) Entry Level Certificate (ELC).

-We offer Entry Level Functional Skills courses (Levels 1-3) for English, Maths and Computing, and a variety of other Entry Level courses in a wide range of subjects.
+Entry Level Functional Skills courses are offered (Levels 1-3) for English, Maths and Computing, and a variety of other Entry Level courses in a wide range of subjects.
 Some pupils will complete Functional Skills Level 1 course in English.

 Please click on the icons below for more details about our accreditations: